 Other Investment Companies: The main risk of investing in other investment companies, including ETFs, is the risk that the value of an investment company's underlying investments might decrease.
 Shares of investment companies that are listed on an exchange may trade at a discount or premium from their net asset value.
 You will pay a proportionate share of the expenses of those other investment companies (including management fees, administration fees, and custodial fees) in addition to a Fund's expenses.
 The investment policies of the other investment companies may not be the same as those of a Fund; as a result, an investment in the other investment companies may be subject to additional or different risks than those to which a Fund is typically subject.
 ETFs are exchange-traded investment companies that are, in many cases, designed to provide investment results corresponding to an index.
 Additional risks of investments in ETFs include that: (i) an active trading market for an ETF's shares may not develop or be maintained; or (ii) trading may be halted if the listing exchanges' officials deem such action appropriate, the shares are delisted from an exchange, or the activation of market-wide "circuit breakers" (which are tied to large decreases in stock prices) halts trading of an ETF's shares.
 Other investment companies include Holding Company Depositary Receipts ("HOLDRs").
-Because of ETFs may trade at a premium or discount to net asset value and are subject to secondary market trading risks.
+Because HOLDRs concentrate in the stocks of a particular industry, trends in that industry may have a dramatic impact on their value.
+In addition, shares of ETFs may trade at a premium or discount to net asset value and are subject to secondary market trading risks.
 Secondary markets may be subject to irregular trading activity, wide bid/ask spreads, and extended trade settlement periods in times of market stress because market makers and authorized participants may step away from making a market in an ETF's shares, which could cause a material decline in the ETF's net asset value.